 Van Herd (PhD 2008), Online Instructional Faculty, Seminary of the Southwest, Austin, TX

 Richard Tison (PhD 2008), Assistant Professor of History, Cedarville University

-Kathleen Sheppard (PhD 2010), Assistant Professor of History, Missouri University of Science and Technology
+Kathleen Sheppard (PhD 2010), Associate Professor of History, Missouri University of Science and Technology

 Cornelia Lambert (PhD 2010), Instructor, University College/Gateway, University of Oklahoma

-Melissa L. Rickman (PhD 2011), Reference and Instruction Librarian, Nash Library, The University of Science and Arts of Oklahoma
+Melissa L. Rickman (PhD 2011), Registrar, History of Science Collections, University of Oklahoma

 John A. Stewart (PhD 2013), Assistant Director, Digital Learning, Center for Teaching Excellence, University of Oklahoma